cameronstlaurent/cs-diecast/readme.md

 ### Read
 When you add a new product, the item will be displayed on the index.html page with the data you have inputed inside of a card.
 ### Update
 Update an item by clicking the edit button on one of the cards and changing the data populated in the form fields.
+Make sure to update the image while doing so though!
 ### Delete
 Delete an item by clicking the delete button inside the cards.
 You will be given two options:
 - Delete